 (Hannah, UK – not_lonely_zineATyahoo.co.uk)

-In the second issue of her mental-health perzine, Hannah writes about a number of interesting topics, including not getting married and the feminist reasons behind that decision, and not going out dancing on a Friday night (something I’m writing about in Here.
+In the second issue of her mental health perzine, Hannah writes about a number of interesting topics, including not getting married and the feminist reasons behind that decision, and not going out dancing on a Friday night (something I’m writing about in Here.
 In My Head #6, and have written about in past issues).
-There’s also a very useful piece on how to cope with mental health issues without medication, and some discussion of her university life and coursework deadlines, etc. The article about not getting married was the most interesting for me to read, as an engaged feminist in a heterosexual relationship – I think Hannah is right about a lot of things, including the oppressive patriarchal implications of marriage, and the heteronormativity behind it all.
-The topics Hannah discusses are interesting, and she manages to write just enough to get you hooked without rambling or waffling (something I must admit I struggle with sometimes).
+There’s also a very useful piece on how to cope with mental health issues without medication, and some discussion of her university life and coursework deadlines, etc. The article about not getting married was the most interesting for me to read, as a feminist currently engaged to a man – I think Hannah is right about a lot of things, including the oppressive patriarchal implications of marriage, and the heteronormativity behind it all.
+The topics Hannah discusses are interesting, and she manages to write just enough to get you hooked without rambling or waffling (something I definitely struggle with sometimes).
 A simple, clean layout, with typewritten and handwritten pages.
 Very nice indeed.